 Each property is placed in a rating category, based on land use and location.
 A charge is set for each rating category to calculate the general rate: the charge is a number of cents per dollar of capital value.
 Different categories of property pay different amounts of rates.

-For full details of how rates are calculated see the funding impact statement including rates for 2022-23
+For full details of how rates are calculated see the funding impact statement including rates.

 You can find all Lower Hutt’s rating information on our property enquiry system